software4health/PCMT/README.md

 ### Configuration

-PCMT secrets are primarly configured by setting an environment variable named `PCMT_SECRET_CONF` to point to a file that holds the appropriate Akeneo `parameters.yml` file.
-An example template file is included in the `conf` directory.
+PCMT secrets and traefik configuration are primarly configured through configuration files found in the `conf/` directory.
+Examples can be found there with the extension `.dist`.
+If you'd like to change these defaults you should copy the `.dist` file to a similarly named file in `conf/` without the `.dist`.

+For example: `cp conf/parameters.yml.dist conf/parameters.yml`

+Then you may point PCMT to the new configuration file by setting an environment variable.

 Example: